-V-2 Does it allow protected-only operation?
-0 4 V-3 Does it allow change between modes of operation by time of day?
-0 4 V-4 Can it be used on curved approaches?
-4 4 V-5 Does it allow two far-side LT heads in customary locations?
+V-5 Does it allow two far-side LT heads in customary locations?
 4 4 V-6 Does it allow use of any phase sequence?
 0 4 V-7 Is it applicable to right turns as well as left?
 2 4 V-8 Can it be used with span wire-mounted signals?
 4 4 V-9 Can heads be in same location as permanent protected- only heads for easy conversion?
 2 4 V-10 Can heads be in same location as permanent permissive- only heads for easy conversion?
 4 3 V-11 Does it allow use of all of the opposing through green time for permissive turns?
 1 4 V-12 Can it be used when the left-turn lane is shared with through traffic?
 4 4 V-13 Can permissive, turning traffic proceed legally without stopping?
 4 4 V-14 Could it replace all current standard and non-standard PPLT indications?
 1 4 V-15 Can it be used where there is no adjacent through movement?
 2 4 V-16 Can it be used where the adjacent through movement is unsignalized?
 0 4 V-17 Can it be used when the left-turn slot is physically separated or on different alignment than through lane (wide median, etc.)?
 0 4 V-18 Can the signal indication be placed horizontally or vertically in the same arrangement?
 2 4 V-19 Does it work under all preemption scenarios?
 0 4 V-20 Does it avoid the yellow trap situation under all circumstances?
 0 4 V-21 Can the permissive indication be easily applied to other than PPLT situations?
 0 4 V-22 Will practitioners likely use the indication if made the standard, or allowed alternate?
 4 4 Total 42 87

 2.3.
-Time varying control mode of PPLT with FYA
+Time Varying Control Mode of PPLT with an FYA